laelbarlow/amoebae/README.md

-4. To edit the cluster configuration in the snakemake profile (if necessary), edit the `cluster_config.yaml` or `cluster.yaml` file (depends on what type of profile) using your favourite text editor.
+4. To edit the cluster configuration in the snakemake profile (if necessary), edit the `cluster_config.yaml` or `cluster.yaml` file (depends on what type of profile, and what you chose to name the files) using your favourite text editor.
 Details of the configuration will depend on the job scheduler and resources available on your system, and can be modified at any time.
+Your system administrator will have provided job submission guidelines and example job submission commands/scripts, and these may help guide you in adapting the cluster configuration files to your system.

 5. Clone the AMOEBAE repository into an appropriate directory.
 ```